Need a new set of golf clubs? Maybe not.

 Ping G400 | 2017 | used | $250.94 | 49.71% |

-So by going back just one generation on Callaway and TaylorMade drivers you’ll be able to save around 50%.
+So by going back just one TaylorMade drivers you’ll be able to save around 50%.
+Callaway preowned drivers?
+You can be achieving over 60% in some cases.

 It certainly seems that drivers depreciate faster than irons.
 Which probably makes sense as that’s where a lot of the marketing budget goes from the golf brands.
 Every new driver is straighter, faster, and longer.
 And who wants a TaylorMade M6 driver when the SIM goes 2 yards further?